neurobioinfo/segpy/docs/segpy_slurm.md

     └── spark
 ```

 The `configs` directory contains a .ini file with adjustable parameters for the pipeline.
-Please see **HERE** for more information regarding these parameters.
+Please see the [Configuration parameters](reference.md) section of this documentation for more information regarding the adjustable parameters.
 The `logs` directory documents the parameters and outputs from each analytical step of the Segpy pipeline to ensure reproducibility.
 The `launch_summary_log.txt` is a cumulative documentation of all submitted jobs throughout the analysis.

 After completing Step 0, open the `segpy.config.ini` file to adjust the general parameters for the analysis.
 The following parameters must be adjusted: